epics-containers/epics-containers.github.io/main/_sources/tutorials/generic_ioc.md.txt

 This should trigger a build of the container image in the GitHub Actions CI system.
 You can watch this by clicking on the `Actions` tab in your new repository.

 Assuming the above CI was successful, you now can tag your repository.
 This will trigger another build and publish the container image to GHCR.
-The recommended way do this by clicking on the `Releases` tab in your new repository and then clicking on `Create a new release`.
+The recommended way to do this is by clicking on the `Releases` tab in your new repository and then clicking on `Create a new release`.

 :::{figure} ../images/lakeshore_releases.png
 Create a new release on GitHub